AnaBayes/Getting-and-Cleaning-Data-Assingment/Code Book.md

 tBodyGyroJerkMean

-Data transformation
+##Data transformation

-The run_analysis.R script creates a tidy data set by performing the steps described in the project.
+The *run_analysis.R* script creates a tidy data set by performing the steps described in the project.

-Merging training and test sets
+###Merging training and test sets
-Activity and subject ids (y_train.txt, y_test.txt, subject_train.txt, subject_test.txt) were added as two new columns in test and training data sets.
-Test and training data sets ( X_train.txt, X_test.txt), are merged into one data set named Set.
-Variables are labelled with the correct names taken from features.txt.
+Activity and subject ids ("y_train.txt", "y_test.txt", "subject_train.txt", "subject_test.txt") were added as two new columns in test and training data sets.
+Test and training data sets ( "X_train.txt", "X_test.txt"), are merged into one data set named *Set*.
+Variables are labelled with the correct names taken from "features.txt".

-Extracting mean and standard deviation variables
+###Extracting mean and standard deviation variables
-From the merged data set only columns with the mean and standard deviation are extracted (columns    with labels that contain "mean" or “std”) and saved in two new data sets ( new variables – SetMean and SetStDev).
+From the merged data set only columns with the mean and standard deviation are extracted (columns with labels that contain "mean" or "std") and saved in two new data sets ( new variables – *SetMean* and *SetStDev*).

-Using descriptive activity names
+###Using descriptive activity names
-Activity names were changed to the ones taken from activity_labels.txt and volunteers were given descriptive names with numbers.
+Activity names were changed to the ones taken from "activity_labels.txt" and volunteers were given descriptive names with numbers.

-Labeling variables appropriately
+###Labeling variables appropriately
 Columns with names that contained abbreviated words were changed to obtain valid and more descriptive R names.
-All column names that contained “Acc”, “Mag”, “Gyro”, “^t”, “^f” were changed to contain “Accelerator”,”Magnitude”,”Gyroscope”,”Time” and “Frequency” instead (respectively).
+All column names that contained "Acc", "Mag", "Gyro", "^t", "^f" were changed to contain "Accelerator","Magnitude","Gyroscope","Time" and "Frequency" instead (respectively).

-Creating a tidy data set
+###Creating a tidy data set
-From the merged data set (Set) is created a final tidy data set where the mean of every column is taken and broken down by  each activity and each volunteer and written in the new file "TidyData.txt".
+From the merged data set (*Set*) is created the final tidy data set where the mean of every column is taken and broken down by each activity and each volunteer and written in the new file *"TidyData.txt"*.
 The new data set called TidyData contains 180 rows (6 activities * 30 volunteers).